savasozkan/endnet/README.md

 * Extract datasets.zip to project directory.
 * Run demo.m to visualize results for a selected dataset.

-Code will be released soon from this page.
+Code will be released soon on this page.
 Stay tuned!...

 ## Our Results